nih-niddk-mbs/StochasticGene.jl/docs/src/api/fit.md

 - **`parallel`** (alias **`parallelism`**): `:single`, `:threaded`, or `:distributed` — used with **`nchains`** for multi-chain NUTS/ADVI dispatch (`run_inference`); MH multi-chain still uses the existing distributed MH chain runner when `nchains > 1`.
 - **`gradient`**: method-specific; e.g. `:finite`, `:ForwardDiff`, `:Zygote` for NUTS/ADVI; `:none` default for MH.
 String values in TOML/JSON-style dicts are coerced when possible.

+For **NUTS**, the package default is **`gradient = :finite`**.
+This uses central finite differences on the optimized primal likelihood and is the recommended production path for trace, dwell-time, coupled, and other nontrivial likelihoods unless a local benchmark shows `:ForwardDiff` or `:Zygote` wins for that specific model. `:ForwardDiff` and `:Zygote` remain useful opt-in validation/benchmark paths.

+For **ADVI**, `gradient = :finite` and `gradient = :ForwardDiff` both differentiate the ELBO with ForwardDiff.
+Trace ADVI with plain `gradient = :Zygote` intentionally falls back to that safer path unless `zygote_trace = true`.

 `make_structures` merges **`_current_run_spec[]`** (from `fit(; key=...)`) with explicit `samplesteps` / `warmupsteps` / `maxtime` / `temp` and any extra `kwargs...`, then calls `load_options` on that dict.
 You can also call `load_options` directly in scripts or tests.

 ## Arguments (high level)